 Postpartum depression is a very real and potentially debilitating condition.
 Though it’s openly discussed by celebrity moms and parenting experts, many new moms are still confused.
 Knowing the difference between hormonally-charged mood shifts and bona fide postpartum depression isn’t always easy.
 It is important to discuss any concerns you’re feeling with a medical professional.

-Make sure that you address any questions or worries that you have about parenting advice you’ve received with your baby’s pediatrician.
+As first time mums, Make sure that you address any questions or worries that you have about parenting advice you’ve received with your baby’s pediatrician.
 More often than not, they’ll be able to debunk a myth quickly and authoritatively, leaving you reassured.